 Marriage and fertility rates

 When thinking about divorce law, identifying the effects on the well-being of children, both in the short and the long term, is a natural concern.
-While a hard question to answer, several recent studies have tried.
-The evidence suggests that liberalizing divorce does not have positive long term effects on children, at least for children who were already born at the time of the policy change.
-For instance, a 2004 study finds that children who grew up in US states that allowed unilateral divorce had fewer years of education and lower family income (as adults) than did children raised in states that did not allow unilateral divorce .
-A more recent study also finds that children who were young when unilateral divorce became available were more likely to commit violent crimes later in life, resulting in higher crime rates ten years after the reforms in states that introduced unilateral divorce .
+The evidence suggests that liberalizing divorce does not have positive long-term effects on children, at least for children who were already born at the time of the policy change.
+For instance, a 2004 study finds that children who grew up in US states allowing unilateral divorce decided to marry and bear children earlier, besides attaining fewer years of education and lower family income (as adults) than children raised in states where unilateral divorce was not permitted .
+These conclusions have been recently challenged by new data which show that unilateral divorce leads to a lower probability of ever starting a family and has little impact on adults’ completed education.
+Another study finds that children who were young when unilateral divorce became available are more likely to commit violent crimes later in life, resulting in higher crime rates ten years after the reforms in states that introduced unilateral divorce .
 The study attributes this effect to an increase in poverty among divorced mothers affected by the reforms.

-A few recent studies have looked into the effects of divorce laws on other economic decisions in households headed by a married couple, such as asset accumulation (saving).
-A recent study using data from Ireland finds that a “side effect” of the 1996 legalization of divorce was an increase in household savings among married couples (even those who did not divorce) .
+A few studies have investigated the effects of divorce laws on other economic decisions in households headed by a married couple, such as asset accumulation (saving).
+One study exploits data from Ireland and finds that a “side effect” of the 1996 legalization of divorce was an increase in household savings among married couples (even those who did not divorce) .
 A priori, an increase in the risk of divorce may generate incentives both to save more (in anticipation of higher future expenditures) and to save less (to avoid having to split the assets in case of a breakup).
 The results suggest that the pro-saving effect dominates.
 A more recent study also suggests that the introduction of unilateral divorce in US states led to higher household savings .

 Limitations and gaps

-A final question that is yet to be answered conclusively is the effect of easier divorce on children born to couples who married after the introduction of unilateral divorce.
+A final question that is yet to be answered conclusively is how easier divorce affects children born to couples who married after the introduction of unilateral divorce.
 If the quality of the new marriages is higher, as suggested by recent research, then the children of these unions could potentially have better outcomes on average.

 Summary and policy advice